Everyone accessing or visiting Royal Papworth Hospital must continue to wear a face mask and follow social distancing rules.

 If you are uncertain whether you should attend your appointment, please contact the transplant unit on 01223 638007.

-Please be reassured that we have very high standards of infection control in the hospital.
-If you need to come to the hospital for treatment, you can be confident you will be cared for safely.
+We have very high standards of infection control throughout Royal Papworth Hospital.
+If you need to come to our hospital for treatment, you can be confident you will be cared for safely.

-If you come into the hospital for treatment, you will notice a number of measures that we have introduced to ensure the safety of staff and patients, including: red markings and stickers on the floor to indicate a two-metre distance; perspex screens at receiption desks; markings in our lift to ensure social distancing; one-way systems; and extra wall-mounted hand sanitisers installed throughout the hospital.
+If you come into the hospital for treatment, you will notice a number of measures to ensure the safety of staff and patients, including: red markings and stickers on the floor to indicate a two-metre distance; perspex screens at reception desks; markings in our lift to ensure social distancing; one-way systems; and extra wall-mounted hand sanitisers installed throughout the hospital.

 Elective surgery and procedures